carlos-ssh/tictactoe-rb/README.md

 ## 🛠 Getting Started

 ## Install
-Besides the live demo link, you can run those functions in you own local environment.
+You can run these functions in you own local environment.
 In order to run, you need to install Ruby in your computer.
 For windows you can go to [Ruby installer](https://rubyinstaller.org/) and for MAC and LINUX you can go to [Ruby official site](https://www.ruby-lang.org/en/downloads/) for intructions on how to intall it.
 Then you can clone the project by typing ```git clone https://github.com/Ceci007/Tic-Tac-Toe.git```

 To get a local copy up and running follow these simple example steps.